ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 }

-But exception won’t be thrown if reconfiguring attribute’s value in this case is the same.
+But exception won’t be thrown if reconfiguring value of the attribute in this case is the same.
 Although, it is not so useful (or even — useless) on practice, because we actually not reconfigure the getter and it still the same:

 function getBar() {